Link copied to your clipboard

 What not to fix when selling a house

-As a general rule of thumb, you should focus on big-picture items that can make a difference in the safety and function of your home.
-For example, energy-efficient and smart homes are attractive to today’s prospective buyers.
+As a general rule of thumb, you should focus on big-picture items that can make a difference in the comfort, safety, and functionality of your home.
+Here are what projects to put on the back burner when preparing your house for sale:

 home-renovations